obi-ontology/obi-ontology.org/docs/data-time-stamped.md

 ## Time stamped data via datum parthood

-Alan Ruttenberg, Melanie Courtot & others created this structure which is simple enough if connecting data properties directly; it would be rather complex if used with value specifications.
-It illustrates datums being part of a datum, using `part of` subproperties to disambiguate the time dimension from the other (one or more) measurement datum components.
+Originating in IAO, this structure illustrates datums being part of a datum, using `has measurement datum` and `has time stamp`, which are both `has part`subproperties to disambiguate the time dimension from the other (one or more) measurement datum components.

 Using: